 - Campus partners play a critical role in assisting Span Plan in delivering important programs and information.
-More than 10 partners held 2+ sessions that helped highlight and give a face to many resources on campus; from budgeting, using Brightspace to working with CAPS, the continued support and time given to these sessions built for nontraditional students are critical for students to make connections to the resources they need.
+Throughout the year, we work with campus and community partners to hold sessions that help highlight and give a face to many resources on campus; from budgeting, using Brightspace to working with CAPS, the continued support and time given to these sessions built for nontraditional students are critical for students to make connections to the resources they need.

 As a result of participating in the programming and outreach efforts of Span Plan, nontraditional undergraduate students will:

 - Grow in their ability to effectively navigate campus and access resources available to enhance their experience and success;